loomnetwork/loomchain/builtin/plugins/dposv2/overview.md

 # delegated Proof of Stake Contract (v2)

-dPoS layers economic incentives on top of an updated PBFT-style consensus engine underlying Tendermint.
+The DPoS protocol layers economic incentives on top of an updated PBFT-style consensus engine underlying Tendermint.
 Nodes register as validator candidates.

 ## Staking